Rules Training and Certification

 - Rules Officials - Achieve a score of 85 or higher on the FSGA optional examination administered at the Level Two or Three Workshops OR a score of 75 or higher on the PGA/USGA annual examination.

-Senior Rules Officials - Achieve a score of 92 or higher on the PGA/USGA annual examination.
+Senior Rules Officials - Achieve a score of 90 or higher on the PGA/USGA annual examination. (effective for 2019 Rules Exam)

 - Examination scores are good for four years.
 Officials must provide a copy of score certificate from PGA/USGA Workshops.